Andrew Stewart (gridiron football): Personal life

-Andrew's brother Alex also played gridiron football.
+Andrew's brother Alex also played football.
 In 1991, Andrew claimed that he was released by the Browns after not retaining agent Bruce Allen.
 In 2012, a judge ordered the Bert Bell/Pete Rozelle NFL Player Retirement Plan to provide disability benefits to Stewart after he had initially been refused an NFL pension.
 In 2016, Stewart was diagnosed with cancer.